Laos:

 Sabaidee!

-Most coffee farmers are smallholders on plantations of 1–2 hectares.
+Most Lao coffee farmers are smallholders on plantations of 1–2 hectares.
 Their land is thick with green foliage interspersed with bright yellow sunflowers, crimson poinsettias, and delicate frangipani flowers.

 A key feature of rural life is the tok tok, a versatile two-wheel tractor that serves as both a farming tool and a means of transport.
-Its characteristic chugging sound is a constant backdrop in villages, where families use it to carry seedlings, harvests, and even passengers.
-Entire families often perch on the tok tok, along with tools and baskets, embodying the resourcefulness and communal spirit of Lao life
+Its characteristic chugging sound is a constant backdrop in villages, where families use it to move seedlings, harvests, and passengers.

 It’s a simple, peaceful way of life.
 Golden temples, wooden stilt houses, and roadside coffee-roasting stalls are common sights in the coffee-growing regions of rural Laos.
-Traditional stilt houses, sit alongside soft blue, pink, and yellow brick homes with spaces beneath for drying crops, storing harvests, and keeping livestock and farming equipment.
+Traditional stilt houses sit alongside soft blue, pink, and yellow brick homes with spaces beneath for drying crops, storing harvests, and keeping livestock and farming equipment.

 At harvest time, farmers in the northern highlands and southern ranges of Duk Cheung navigate steep paths on foot, carrying heavy baskets of cherries on their backs down to the road.
 The Bolaven Plateau’s gentler slopes allow easier transport of coffee cherries using traditional baskets on motorbikes or in tuk-tuks.
 The rainy season brings the added challenges of swollen rivers and muddy roads.

-Lao coffee is deeply tied to the culture and lives of its people.
-It grows everywhere, from ancient Robusta trees to newly planted crops in the rich land and beautiful landscapes.
 For farmers, coffee is more than just a crop – it is part of their heritage, their traditions, and their everyday lives.
 It reflects the connection between the people, the land, and their culture, making coffee an inseparable part of who they are – this is the magic and beauty of Lao coffee.